timwhat/Quartz58/README.md

 ![Schematic](IMGS/schematic20250801.png)

 The reason why I made this project was that I was always fascinated by keyboards, especially the ergonomic ones, and I just love designing things.
-So since this was my chance to try it I jumped at it!
+So since this was my chance to try it, so I jumped at it!

 ## Features